nevoa-technologies/MicroVE/README.md

 <br>

 # Usage
 You just need to add the `mve.c` and `mve.h` files into your project and it should work.
-There is not external libraries apart from the standard ones.
+There is no external libraries apart from the standard ones.

 ## Defines
 You can declare a few defines in your C project to indicate the processor specs and to limit the memory usage.